Michigan Personal Injury Settlement Amounts

 Interestingly, plaintiffs receive a financial recovery in 44% of personal injury lawsuits that go to trial compared to the national average of 52%.
-These numbers are misleading because the type of case has a huge bearing on both the average recovery and the plaintiffs’ success rate.
-But this data from Michigan, as well as this settlement and verdict info, are still interesting to personal injury lawyers and accident and malpractice victims in Michigan.
+These numbers are misleading because the type of case dramatically affects the average recovery and the plaintiffs’ success rate.

 Michigan Personal Injury Verdicts and Settlements